Spectral analysis of the half-line Kronig-Penney model with Wigner-von Neumann perturbations: Introduction

-For the operators considered we give exact conditions which ensure that a given critical point is indeed an embedded eigenvalue for some $\varkappa\in[0,\pi)$.
-This can occur only for one value of $\varkappa\in[0,\pi)$.
-The possibility of the appearance of an embedded eigenvalue at certain critical point depends on the rate of the decay of the subordinate generalized eigenvector.
-We calculate the asymptotics of generalized eigenvectors for all values of the spectral parameter $\lambda$ including the critical points, except the endpoints of the bands.
-We also show that the spectrum in gaps remains pure point.
+For the considered operators we give exact conditions which ensure that a given critical point is indeed an embedded eigenvalue for some $\varkappa\in[0,\pi)$.
+For a given point this can occur only for one value of $\varkappa\in[0,\pi)$.
+We calculate the asymptotics of generalized eigenfunctions for all values of the spectral parameter $\lambda \in\dR$, except the endpoints of the bands.
+The possibility of the appearance of an embedded eigenvalue at certain critical point depends on the rate of the decay of the subordinate generalized eigenfunction.
+It turns out that for Model I due to { the} decay rate of generalized eigenfunctions embedded eigenvalues can appear only in the low lying bands of the absolutely continuous spectrum, whereas for Model II one can create arbitrarily large embedded eigenvalues varying $\varkappa\in[0,\pi)$.
+We also show that the spectrum in gaps remains discrete.

 Our results are close to the results for one-dimensional Schr\"od\-inger operator with the Wigner-von Neumann potential and a periodic background potential.
-Such operators were considered very recently in~\cite{KN07, NS11, KS11}.
+Such operators were considered recently in~\cite{KN07, KS11, LO13, NS11}.

-To study spectra in bands we make a discretization of the spectral equations and further we perform an asymptotic integration of obtained discrete linear system using Benzaid-Lutz-type theorems \cite{BL87}.
+To study spectra in bands we make a discretization of the spectral equations and further we perform an asymptotic integration of { the} obtained discrete linear system using Benzaid-Lutz-type theorems \cite{BL87}.
 As the next step we apply a modification of Gilbert-Pearson subordinacy theory \cite{GP87}.
-To study spectra in gaps we apply compact perturbation argument in Weyl function method, see, e.g., \cite{DM95}, \cite{BGP08}.
+To study spectra in gaps we use compact perturbation argument.

 The reader can trace some analogies of our case with Jacobi matrices.
-The coefficient matrix of the discrete linear system that appears in our analysis has a form similar to the transfer-matrix for some Jacobi matrix and the Weyl function that appears in our analysis takes Jacobi matrices as its values.
+The coefficient matrix of the discrete linear system that appears in our analysis has a form similar to the transfer-matrix for some Jacobi matrix.